HPC Practice SLURM

 Practice 7: Transfering data to the san server

-- Using scp, transfer your results from your
+- Using rsync, transfer your results from your

 Practice 8: Deleting your temporary folder